Rank | Picture | Name | Rating | Shop |

 Whether you choose a kit or a pre-assembled greenhouse, their smaller size allows you to not only install it without hassle but choose where you want it to go.
 From patios to backyards and everywhere in between, the smaller sizes accommodate any home.

-Being a renter, I much appreciate the flexibility so I can still garden year round without having to worry about my landlord disapproving.
+Being a renter, I much appreciate the flexibility so I can still garden year-round without having to worry about my landlord disapproving.

 Easier Maintenance